77EducationalLabs/77-foundry-template/README.md

 ## Repository framework
 This repo aims to provide a framework for developers to build their projects on top of, as a template.

-The 77 Foundry Template offers the structure for developers to create, deploy and test a protocol, working as a checkbox guide to check and ensure most of needed steps are taken.
+The 77 Foundry Template offers the structure for developers to create, deploy, and test a protocol.
+It works as a checkbox guide to ensure that most of the needed steps are taken.

 <br>